Geography of Iceland

 Land of Ice and Fire

 Iceland is characterised by the extreme contrasts of its geography between volcanoes and glaciers, earning it the nickname "the land of ice and fire".
 In fact, the country's own flag represents these differences: the red of the cross represents the volcanic lava, the white border is associated with the ice of the glaciers, and the blue is associated with the sea that surrounds the island.
-The many different natural hot springs, like the famous Blue Lagoon and the country's geysers are owed to Iceland's geothermal and volcanic activity.
+The many different natural hot springs, used to create places like the famous Blue Lagoon and the country's geysers are owed to Iceland's geothermal and volcanic activity.

-Another big difference in Iceland's geography is between the coastal areas, where the main cities and towns are located, and the inland Highlands, where human settlement is practically non-existent and the desert-like landscapes are more similar to Mars or the Moon.
+Another big difference in Iceland's geography is between the coastal areas, where the main cities and towns are located, and the inland Highlands where human settlement is practically non-existent and the desert-like landscapes which are more similar to Mars or the Moon.
 Having said that, these inhospitable areas are home to some of the most spectacular natural sights in Iceland, like the Askja Volcano and the mountains of Landmannalaugar.

-One of Iceland's greatest natural attractions are its waterfalls.
+One of Iceland's greatest natural attractions is its waterfalls.
 Frequent rain and snow caused by its north Atlantic climate and large glaciers due to its near-Arctic location create large, powerful rivers ending in abundant breathtaking waterfalls like Dynjandi and Skógafoss.